alexgoller/illumio-rule-hit-count-extended/README.md

 The Rule Hit Count feature is available in the Illumio Policy Compute Engine (PCE) user interface.
 This feature provides visibility into how frequently rules are being triggered in your environment.

+**Note:** This feature needs to be activated by Illumio support and is not active on the Illumio PCE management body by default.
+Contact Illumio support to enable this feature for your PCE instance.

 **To access and export Rule Hit Count:**
 1. Navigate to **Reports** in the Illumio UI
 2. Select **Rule Hit Count**